With this being Valentine’s Day it’s fitting that we talk about one of my most beloved foods.

 Beta-carotene.
 Orange-fleshed varieties of sweet potatoes are packed with beta-carotene.

 Minerals.
-Sweet potatoes are a great source of tryptophan, manganese, potassium, protein, folate, copper, calcium and fiber.
+Sweet potatoes are a great source of tryptophan, manganese, potassium, protein, folate, copper, calcium, and fiber.

 Make sweet potatoes’ health benefits even sweeter

-Adding 3-5 grams of fat to your sweet potato helps body make better use of all that beta-carotene.
+Adding 3-5 grams of fat to your sweet potato helps the body make better use of all that beta-carotene.
 So go ahead and add some olive oil or butter to your mashed sweet potato!

 Baking in the skins is the best way to retain all those nutrients in sweet potatoes but do you ever find yourself lacking an hour before dinner to bake those potatoes?
 Well, did you know you can prepare sweet potatoes in the slow cooker?
 This is a wonderful little trick especially if you like eating sweet potatoes for breakfast like I do.
 All you need to do is wash a few sweet potatoes and put them in the crock pot on low for 6-7 hours.
 Done!